HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

 3. Click **Save and Close** or select other **Save** options to save your updates.

-4. You can then use the workflow action (or actions) inside a workflow stage like in the sample below:
+You can then use the selected workflow action or actions inside a workflow stage.
+See the following example:

 ![](../../../../../assets/HCL_Authoring_Portlet_Custom_Workflow_Stage.png)